-Under the first Apply to filter, select selected folders or all files excluding selected folders for Box, SharePoint, Dropbox, OneDrive, where you can enforce your file policy over all files on the app or on specific folders.
-You are redirected to log on to the cloud app, and then add the relevant folders.
+Under the first Apply to filter, select all files excluding selected folders or selected folders for Box, SharePoint, Dropbox, OneDrive, where you can enforce your file policy over all files on the app or on specific folders.
+You're redirected to sign in the cloud app, and then add the relevant folders.

 Under the second Apply to filter, select either all file owners, file owners from selected user groups or all file owners excluding selected groups.
 Then select the relevant user groups to determine which users and groups should be included in the policy.

 In addition, you can specify a regular expression to exclude a file from the results.
-This is highly useful if you have an inner classification keyword standard that you want to exclude from the policy.
+This option is highly useful if you have an inner classification keyword standard that you want to exclude from the policy.

 You can decide set the minimum number of content violations that you want to match before the file is considered a violation.
 For example, you can choose 10 if you want to be alerted on files with at least 10 credit card numbers found within its content.

 When content is matched against the selected expression, the violation text is replaced with "X" characters.
 By default, violations are masked and shown in their context displaying 100 characters before and after the violation.
-Numbers in the context of the expression are replaced with “#” characters and are never stored within Cloud App Security.
+Numbers in the context of the expression are replaced with "#" characters and are never stored within Cloud App Security.
 You can select the option to Unmask the last four characters of a violation to unmask the last four characters of the violation itself.
-It is necessary to set which data types the regular expression searches: content, metadata and/or file name.
+It's necessary to set which data types the regular expression searches: content, metadata and/or file name.
 By default it searches the content and the metadata.
-You must select at least one data type to search or the regular expression cannot function and the policy cannot be created.

 Choose the Governance actions you want Cloud App Security to take when a match is detected.